inmcm/kravatte/Readme.rst

 --------------

 KravatteWBC-AE is a variant of KravatteWBC that extends the desired block size by 16 bytes and embeds authenication data.
-The tweak is replaced with some arbitrary asscociated metadata.
+The tweak is replaced with arbitrary asscociated metadata.
 When the block is decrypted it is also validated as being encrypted with same secret key.

 Encrypt and Decrypt